Lennart05/toponym/README.md

 will be automatically downloaded when you call any of the core functions.
 It is recommended to save the data of the countries you access in the package directory.
-This is the default option of the function `getData()` but it is possible to place it in the temporary folder by changing the parameter to `save = FALSE`.
-If you want to store data only temporary, you need to use `getData()` before any other function.
+This is the default option of the function `toponymOptions` but it is possible to place it in the temporary folder by changing the parameter to `save_date = FALSE`.
 Type `tempdir()` to find the temporary directory of the current session.

 For mapping purposes as well as region designations, the [geodata](https://cran.r-project.org/web/packages/geodata/index.html) package is used.
 It provides spatial data for all countries and regions available in this package.
-All maps are stored in the geodata package directory.
+All maps are stored in the `geodata` package directory.